 Ever vulnerable to the powers of nature, the lock gates were damaged once again in the autumn of 2013 by a severe storm surge along the east coast of England.
-At the time of writing this document, repairs to the gates were being put in hand using funds from the Broads Authority and DEFRA (Department of Environment, Food and Rural Affairs).
+Repairs to the gates were completed using funds from the Broads Authority and DEFRA (Department of Environment, Food and Rural Affairs).